 Mistletoe Therapy for Cancer Treatment

 Mistletoe Therapy for cancer treatment is one of the most widely studied and evidence-based, naturopathic medicines prescribed for cancer patients in Europe.
-The liquid extract of the Mistletoe plant has been used as an alternative method to treat cancer for close to a century?
+The liquid extract of the Mistletoe plant has been used as an alternative method to treat cancer for almost a century.

-- Numerous studies have shown Mistletoe Therapy may enhance cancer patient survival rates, improve quality of life, and reduce the side-effects of chemotherapy and radiation?
+Numerous studies have shown Mistletoe Therapy for cancer treatment can enhance cancer patient survival rates, improve quality of life, and reduce the side effects of chemotherapy and radiation.

 Mistletoe, or Viscum Album, is a plant that attaches itself to trees, such as apple, oak, maple, elm, pine, and birch.
 It is native to Europe and Western Asia, with medicinal uses dating back to ancient civilizations.
-The biologic extracts from this plant have broad applications in the field of oncology that have demonstrated consistent safety and effectiveness when used with other established treatment protocols for Mistletoe Therapy for Cancer Treatment.
+The biological extracts from this plant have broad applications in the field of oncology that have demonstrated consistent safety and effectiveness when used with the established treatment protocols for Mistletoe Therapy for Cancer Treatment.

-Mistletoe Therapy may be used with malignant and non-malignant tumors for stimulation of bone marrow activity.
-It is also used, along with conventional treatments, to offset the side-effects of chemotherapy and radiation, such as nausea, vomiting, and lack of appetite.
-Additionally, it is used to diminish tumor-related pain and to reduce the risk of tumor recurrence.
+Mistletoe Therapy for cancer treatment can be used in malignant and non-malignant tumors.
+Mistletoe Therapy stimulates bone marrow activity along with conventional treatments.
+It can offset the side effects of chemotherapy and radiation, such as nausea, vomiting, and lack of appetite.
+It can also be used to diminish tumor-related pain and to reduce the risk of tumor recurrence.

-Q: Can Mistletoe Therapy be a beneficial therapy for the type of cancer I have?
+Can Mistletoe Therapy be a beneficial therapy for my cancer?

-A: Despite Mistletoe’s long track record of clinical use in Europe and several Asian countries, the Food and Drug Administration (FDA) continues to consider it in a category of unproven biologic therapies, and it has yet to be fully adopted by Western medicine.
-However, in 2016 Mistletoe was approved for an extensive study at the Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins.
-A large cohort of cancer patients enrolled and were given Mistletoe alongside conventional treatments.
-The published results of this study will likely bring awareness and acceptance of the benefits of Mistletoe and its broad application across the field of oncology.
+Despite mistletoe’s long track record of clinical use in Europe and several Asian countries, the Food and Drug Administration (FDA) continues to consider it in a category of unproven biologic therapies, and it has yet to be fully adopted by Western medicine.
+However, in 2016 Mistletoe was approved for a large study at the Johns Hopkins Sidney Kimmel Comprehensive Cancer Center, where a large cohort of cancer patients is enrolled and given mistletoe alongside conventional treatments.
+Hopefully, the published results of this study will bring awareness and acceptance of the benefits of this therapy and its broad application across the field of oncology.

-Although traditional oncologists cannot currently offer Mistletoe therapy to cancer patients, Naturopathic Oncology practitioners, including The Riordan Clinic’s providers, can administer this form of cancer care.
+Although traditional oncologists cannot currently offer this treatment for cancer patients, naturopathic oncology practitioners, including The Riordan Clinic’s providers can administer this cancer care.

-Treatment is typically given three times each week.
-The first mistletoe injection is done onsite at The Riordan Clinic to demonstrate safe and proper injection technique and observe patients for any allergic reaction.
-Allergic reaction to subcutaneous Mistletoe is extremely rare.
-All subsequent injections can be administered at home by the patient or a trained caregiver.
+The maintenance treatment is given three times each week.
+Your first mistletoe injection will be done at The Riordan Clinic so we can demonstrate safe and proper injection techniques, as well as observe you for any allergic reaction.
+Allergic reactions to subcutaneous mistletoe are extremely rare.
+All subsequent injections can be administered at home by you or a trained caregiver.

-As mentioned, Mistletoe may also be administered via IV, when appropriate.
-IV therapy always takes place onsite at the Riordan Clinic.
+The therapy can also be provided via IV, when appropriate.
+IV therapy is administered at the Riordan Clinic.

-A: Mistletoe has no known drug interactions, including chemotherapy drugs.
+There are no known interactions, including chemotherapy drugs.

 - Activation of the immune system and the production of defense cells